 Spring berries add a burst of color and flavor to this nutritious breakfast.
 Make a large batch and save the rest in the fridge so you can eat breakfast all week without lifting a finger.

 Most store-bought gluten-free wraps are less flexible than the cardboard they’re packed with.
 Make your own soft wrap that won’t break the moment you try to bend it.

 This recipe uses tapioca flour to get the perfect texture, plus a touch of low FODMAP cheese for flavor.
 Substitute lactose-free milk if necessary.

 Homemade sushi is time-consuming and taxing.
-Get all of the flavor without any of the rolling disasters.
+Get all of the flavors without any of the rolling disasters.

 If you stick to a strict low FODMAP diet, substitute tamari or coconut aminos for the soy sauce and use garlic-free chili sauce.

 Light up your tongue (and sinuses) with this crunchy snack.
 Seaweed is full of healthy vitamins and minerals, and these nori crisps will cost you a fraction of the individual snack packs.

 You won’t be able to tell that this dip is gluten-free.
 Fresh basil, olive oil, and pine nuts combine to make an incredible dip.
 You can also spread the dip on a sandwich, wrap, or meat to bump up the flavor.

 Condiments and other flavor enhancers can be a huge challenge on a low FODMAP diet.
 These Vietnamese pickles make a great IBS-friendly topping that will add flavor (and healthy probiotics) to your plate.